 Since its launch, the Institute has consistently grown and flourished.
 Through various recruitment packages affiliated with the Cancer Prevention Research Institute of Texas (CPRIT) and funding from the University of Texas Science and Technology Acquisition and Retention (STARs) program, all affiliated centers continue to actively recruit faculty at all levels to enrich the centers' research programs.

 The vision of the Institute is to promote basic science research at MD Anderson to world-renowned recognition.
 Investigators focus on tackling basic fundamental puzzles in cancer biology.
 Their findings could lead to clinical aspects in treating cancer patients.

-Institute investigators are also actively involved in graduate education programs at The University of Texas Graduate School of Biomedical Sciences (GSBS) at Houston – a joint program between The University of Texas Health Science Center - Houston (UT Health) and MD Anderson Cancer Center – ranked among the best in the nation in the 2009 National Research Council assessment.
-Among 123 programs in the category of Cell and Development Biology, the Ph.D.
-Cancer Biology Program was ranked second (along with Harvard, Johns Hopkins and Stanford University), and the Genes and Development Program was sixth.
+Institute investigators are also actively involved in graduate education programs at The University of Texas Graduate School of Biomedical Sciences (GSBS) at Houston – a joint program between The University of Texas Health Science Center - Houston (UT Health) and MD Anderson Cancer Center – ranked among the best in the nation in the 2010 National Research Council assessment.
+Among 122 programs in the category of Cell and Development Biology, the Ph.D.
+Cancer Biology Program was ranked among the top 4% of Graduate Programs, and the Genes and Development Program was ranked among the top 25% of graduate programs.
 Many faculty members in the IBS are an integral part of the two programs.